-But we will also focus on some of the less well-known places where working women, so often the unsung heroines of the suffrage movement, would meet to discuss the challenges of their daily lives, to plan and to organise.
-Many of these stories have been passed on by family members of the suffragettes, in diaries or memorabilia that locate ordinary women right at the heart of the struggle.
+We will also focus on some of the less well-known places where working women, so often the unsung heroines of the suffrage movement, would meet to discuss the challenges of their daily lives, to plan and to organise.
+Many of these stories have been passed on by family members, in diaries or memorabilia that locate ordinary women right at the heart of the struggle.

-We hope to announce new listings in June.
-These new Historic England listings would be linked to women's suffrage and will stress the importance of the built environment in the suffrage protests.
+Historic England announced in June the listed places that have been updated to recognise their link to women's suffrage and highlight the importance of the built environment in the suffrage protests.

 Sunday 10 June, London

-Historic England is taking part in Processions, a nationwide artwork which invites families, communities and organisations to create a banner reflecting on life as a woman in modern Britain.
-Working with the London College of Fashion and their 'Making for Change' programme, a group of former Holloway inmates will collaborate with artist Lucy Orta to create a banner.
-This will feature with the others in processions in four UK cities on 10 June.
+Historic England took part in Processions, a nationwide artwork which invited families, communities and organisations to create a banner reflecting on life as a woman in modern Britain.
+Working with the London College of Fashion and their 'Making for Change' programme, a group of former Holloway inmates collaborated with artist Lucy Orta to create a banner.
+This featured with the others in processions in four UK cities on 10 June.